fusionjs/fusionjs/fusion-core/docs/guides/creating-endpoints.md

 };
 ```

 To write a middleware plugin, we export a _factory_ function that return a _middleware_ function.
 The middleware receives a `ctx` argument that has various properties, and a `next` function that it must call.
-It works the same was as a [Koa](http://koajs.com) middleware.
+It works the same way as a [Koa](http://koajs.com) middleware.

 Let's say we want to implement a `GET /api/ping` endpoint.
 This endpoint simply responds with `{ok: 1}`.
 To do that, we check that the `method` and `path` are correct and we set `body` to the data we want to return: